-If you’re with an organisation that has supplied, or is thinking of supplying to government, we’d like to hear from you.
+If you’re with a business that has supplied, or is thinking of supplying to government, we’d like to hear from you.

-Our aim is to ensure the government delivers value for all New Zealanders and supports the delivery of better public services through its procurement activity.
-Working effectively with business is crucial to achieving that goal.
+Our aim is to ensure that government delivers broader social, economic and environmental benefits as well as value for all New Zealanders, while supporting the delivery of better public services through its procurement activity.
+Working effectively with business is crucial to achieving this goal.

 We are seeking feedback from businesses that supply government on how the procurement of goods and services is undertaken across government.
 This includes any government department, ministry, crown entity, district health board, tertiary education institution or local authority - not just MBIE.
 Your feedback is critical in helping us improve government procurement practice.